msabina/ResumeProject/README.md

 # ResumeProject
-Hosting my resume on an EC2 instance with Github actions
+Hosting my resume on an EC2 instance with Github actions --> more instructions on https://medium.com/@mercysitialo